nicolasVr/documentation_v2/docs/Utilisateur/Cashless/21 ventilation des moyens de paiement.md

 # Terminal management

-You can also manage the breakdown of means of payment directly on the terminal **if your primary card has the “Manager”** option (see primary card).
+You can also manage the breakdown of means of payment directly on the terminal **if your primary card has the "Manager"** option (see primary card).

 This feature allows you to rectify means of payment in real time, without the need for computer access.

-<video width=“100%” controls src=“/img/ventilation.mp4”></video>
+<video width="100%" controls src="/img/ventilation.mp4"></video>

 :::note